danshatter/gallery/README.txt

 GALLERY

 /* This is my third personal project.
-It is an image gallery that a user can upload their personal images, make certain images available for public viewing and could give his viewers opportunity to leave comments on the images.
+It is an image gallery that a user can upload their personal images, make certain images available for public viewing and could give his/her viewers opportunity to leave comments on the images.
 I used PHP OOP to build this from scratch.
-Its not the best looking site as regards to styling.
-I am more of a backend programmer, started delving into frontend.
-Hopefully with time, I would make it more presentable. */
+Styling isn't my thing as if now so it is not the best looking project.
+We grow everyday.
+Styling will definitely be my thing someday. */

 1. import the 'gallery.sql' to get you started.
 Database name used here is 'gallery' but you are free to change it in 'credentials/secure.php'.
 You could put in your personal database credentials here as well